FROST8ytes/Cyberhax-Hacking-101/forensics/spam-messages/README.md

 ## Synopsis

-The challenge involves decoding a spam message with a password using an online tool.
+The challenge involves decoding a spam message with a password by using an online tool.

 ## Description